rmolinamir/algorithms-and-data-structures/02. Big O Notation/README.md

 **If not time, then what?**

-Rather than counting seconds, which is imprecise, we can measure the number of simple operations the computer has to perform.
+Rather than counting seconds, which is imprecise, we can measure the amount of simple operations the computer has to perform.

 ## Counting Operations

-- Alternative #2:
+### Alternative #2

 ```js
 function addUpTo(n) {